CiscoDevNet/intersight-powershell/docs/New-IntersightSchedulerTaskSchedule.md

 ```

 ### -ScheduleParams
 According to the schedule type this property is evaluated.
 If the property Type is set to OneTime, then the ObjectType must be scheduler.OneTimeScheduleParams.
+If the Type is Recurring, then the ObjectType must be scheduler.RecurringScheduleParams.

 Note :- Use Initialize-IntersightSchedulerBaseScheduleParams to create the object of complex type SchedulerBaseScheduleParams